Jack Scrimshaw

 Jack Scrimshaw (born 4 September 1998) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

-Jack Scrimshaw as a junior played football with the Beaumaris Football Club and the Sandringham Dragons.
+Jack Scrimshaw as a junior played football with the Beaumaris Football Club in the South Metro Junior Football League.
+He later played for Sandringham Dragons in the elite TAC Cup.
+He also played for his school Haileybury, under the guidance of AFL Hall of Famer Matthew Lloyd.
 Talent scouts liked the dash and the plenty of X-Factor he displayed as a versatile and accurate left-footer.
 At 193 centimetres he had the height to demand attention.
 Scrimshaw played on the wing during the TAC championships and while he can move forward he looked most at home in defence.